skttl/konstrukt-documentation/actions/action-visibility.md

 # Action Visibility

-{% hint style="info" %}
-**Work in Progress:** The documentation for this page is currently in progress.
-{% endhint %}
+By default actions are not visible in the UI and you must expressly define when and were an action should display.
+This can be achived in two ways, either on the action definition itself or at the point of registration on the collections config.

 ## Controlling the default action visibility

-Actions are not visible in the UI by default untill their visibility is configured.
-This can be done either at the action level, or at the registration level when adding the action to a collection.
 To define the default visbility of an action at the action level you can do this by overriding the `IsVisible` method of the `KonstruktAction<>` base class.

 ````csharp
 // Example